 - 1 1/2 cups sour cream

-- 2 10 oz cans condensed cream of chicken soup or homemade version
+- 20 ounces condensed cream of chicken soup (two cans, or double my homemade recipe)

 - 2 cups shredded cheddar cheese